 Here is a quick list of data science skills and technologies used in the field and often taught at data science bootcamps:

-Le Wagon offers 9-week full-time and 24-week part-time courses in Web Development and Data Science at 43 campuses across the world.
+Le Wagon offers 9-week full-time and 24-week part-time courses in Web Development and Data Science at over 40 campuses across the world.
 The 24-week part-time course meets on weekday evenings and Saturdays.
-With a community of students with various backgrounds (engineers,...Read our Full Review of Le Wagon
+With a community of students with various backgrounds...Read our Full Review of Le Wagon

 Springboard is an online learning platform that prepares students for the tech industry’s most in-demand careers with comprehensive, mentor-led online programs in software engineering, data science, machine learning, UI/UX design, cybersecurity, and more.
 All...Read our Full Review of Springboard

 BrainStation offers full-time and part-time courses in data science, design, development, marketing, cyber security and product in New York City, Miami, London, Toronto, Vancouver, and through an Online Live platform.
 BrainStation’s goal is to empower...Read our Full Review of BrainStation

 Thinkful, a Chegg service, provides every adult learner with a pathway to a rewarding career.
 This online bootcamp offers fast-paced, career-focused programs in Software Engineering, Data Science, Data Analytics, UX/UI Design, Digital Marketing, and Technical Project...Read our Full Review of Thinkful

 General Assembly offers short and long courses in web and mobile development, product management, data science and more, online and in-person, across 15 campuses in 4 continents.
 Focusing on the most relevant and in-demand skills across data, design, business, and...Read our Full Review of General Assembly